Avogar/BlockChainTipsService/README.md

 sudo docker run -it tips:latest
 ```

+## Smart contract

+We deploted our smart contract in Rinekby Testnet Network.
+You can look at it here: https://rinkeby.etherscan.io/search?f=0&q=0x973cFFcBd1c941A0d6341A4528bD635351e2dF5f

 ## Using service

 Our app is an interactive python script that interacts with our smart contract by calling its functions with the required arguments.
+For most actions with our service, you will need your crypto wallet in the Rinkeby Test network, you can create it using [Metamask](https://metamask.io/).
 The app can be run in three modes, each with its own set of available actions:

 ### Customer mode
 The following actions are available: